 Our only business is asset management and we are active in all sectors of the global capital markets – in both public and private markets.

 Our core mission is to enhance the financial resources of our clients and to help them improve investment management practices.
 As a private, nonprofit organization, we are beholden to our clients, not to shareholders or outside owners.
 This enables us to align our interests with those of our clients and lets us focus our undivided attention on institutional asset management.

 How we execute our mission is the key difference that sets us apart, with three mutually supportive components grounded in a strong financial foundation.

-Investment programs that seek to generate superior risk-adjusted, long-term investment performance net of fees²
+Investment programs that seek to generate superior risk-adjusted, long-term investment performance net of fees3

-Support based on an in-depth understanding of client needs
+Support based on an understanding of client needs

-Knowledge sharing, educational programs and research that promote best practices among institutional investors
+Knowledge sharing, educational programs, and research that promote good governance and investment practices among institutional investors

 The founding of Commonfund is one of the exciting stories of innovation in asset management.
 To understand why, return to the late 1960s.
 In this era, investment returns from college endowments persistently lagged the rate of growth in operating budgets.
 There was increasing concern throughout higher education regarding the future vitality of these institutions.
 And, many institutions faced problems of faculty compensation and deferred maintenance.
 Traditional endowment management as practiced at the time hampered trustees’ ability to address these issues.

 But change was in the air.
 Thought leaders of the day were looking at the then-new concept of total return and thinking about allowing colleges to set their own spending rate.
 One study, Managing Educational Endowments, concluded that poor results were due to an over-emphasis on avoiding losses and maximizing current income.
 The Ford Foundation sponsored a landmark study, The Law and the Lore of Endowment Funds, published in 1969, that served as a further catalyst for action.